dr-daisuke-urano/Plant-Hyperspectral/README.md

 2. To normalize the pixel intensity across all wavelength channels, divide the reflectance value by the mean reflectance from the 875-925 nm bands, which typically exhibit high reflectance intensities regardless of species and environmental stresses1 .

-Note: Figures 3B illustrates the spectral patterns before and after normalization.
-The normalization process reduced variability, minimizing non-biological influences and enhancing the detection of leaf color patterns, as shown by the pixel clustering results in Figures 3C.
 ```python
 normalized_cube = resized_masked_cube / resized_masked_cube[:,:,170:175].mean(axis =2)[:,:, np.newaxis]
 ```